4Sc1/ANT-VR/Source/LSL4EPrime/README.md

 ## Support and Contact

-For inquiries, questions, or collaboration opportunities, please reach out to us through our GitHub repository or contact us via email at [davidtekampe@icloud.com](mailto:davidtekampe@icloud.com) or [tekampe@outlook.com](mailto:tekampe@outlook.com).
+For inquiries, questions, or collaboration opportunities, please reach out to us through our GitHub repository or contact us via email at [David Tekampe](mailto:davidtekampe@icloud.com) or [Philipp Tekampe](mailto:tekampe@outlook.com).
 Thank you for considering `LSL4EPrime` for your research needs.
-We take pride in contributing to the field of EEG research with this tool and our commitment to Open Science.
+We hope to contribute to the field of EEG research with this tool and we take pride in our commitment to Open Science.

+## Attribution

+`LSL4EPrime` utilizes third-party software, and we are thankful for the contributions of their authors and maintainers.
+Their work significantly enhances our project.

+- **Processing Global Mouse and Keyboard Hooks in C#**- License: CPOL 1.02.
+Author: George Mamaladze. (<https://www.codeproject.com/Articles/7294/Processing-Global-Mouse-and-Keyboard-Hooks-in-C>).
+- **liblsl-C#** - License: MIT.
+Author: Christian Kothe. (<https://github.com/labstreaminglayer/liblsl-Csharp>).